 Testing may also help characterize specific deficits due to dementia, and it may detect depression or a personality disorder that is contributing to poor cognitive performance.

 Tests should include thyroid-stimulating hormone and vitamin B12 levels.
-Routine CBC and liver function tests are sometimes recommended, but yield is very low.
+Routine complete blood count (CBC), kidney and liver function tests are sometimes recommended, but yield is very low.

 If clinical findings suggest a specific disorder, other tests (eg, for HIV or syphilis) are indicated.
-Lumbar puncture is rarely needed but should be considered if a chronic infection or neurosyphilis is suspected.
+Lumbar puncture should be considered if a chronic infection or neurosyphilis is suspected or if prion disease or an autoimmune disorder is suspected in patients with rapidly progressive dementia.
 Other tests may be used to exclude causes of delirium.

 Biomarkers for Alzheimer disease can be useful in research settings but are not yet routine in clinical practice.
-For example, in CSF, the tau level increases and beta-amyloid decreases as Alzheimer disease progresses.
-Also, routine genetic testing for the apolipoprotein E4 allele (apo ε4) is not recommended.(For people with 2 ε4 alleles, the risk of developing Alzheimer disease by age 75 is 10 to 30 times that for people without the allele.)
+For example, in the cerebrospinal fluid (CSF), the tau level increases and beta-amyloid decreases as Alzheimer disease progresses.
+Also, for people with two epsilon-4 alleles of the apolipoprotein E4 gene, the risk of developing Alzheimer disease by age 75 is 10 to 30 times greater than that for people without the allele.
+However, routine genetic testing for the apolipoprotein E4 allele (apo epsilon-4) is not recommended, because the E4 allele is neither necessary nor sufficient to cause Alzheimer disease and because currently, no treatment can prevent or slow the progression of Alzheimer disease.

-Occasionally, EEG is useful (eg, to evaluate episodic lapses in attention or bizarre behavior).
+Occasionally, electroencephalography (EEG) is useful (eg, to evaluate episodic lapses in attention or bizarre behavior).

-Functional MRI or single-photon emission CT can provide information about cerebral perfusion patterns and help with differential diagnosis (eg, in differentiating Alzheimer disease from frontotemporal dementia and Lewy body dementia).
+PET with fluorine-18 (18F)–labeled deoxyglucose (fluorodeoxyglucose, or FDG) or single-photon emission CT (SPECT) can provide information about cerebral perfusion patterns and help with differential diagnosis (eg, in differentiating Alzheimer disease from frontotemporal dementia and dementia with Lewy bodies).

-Amyloid radioactive tracers that bind specifically to beta-amyloid plaques (eg, Pittsburgh compound B [PiB], florbetapir, flutemetamol, florbetaben) have been used with PET to image amyloid plaques in patients with mild cognitive impairment or dementia.
+Amyloid radioactive tracers that bind specifically to beta-amyloid plaques (eg, fluorine-18 [18F] florbetapir, [18F] flutemetamol, [18F] florbetaben) have been used with positron emission tomography (PET) to image amyloid plaques in patients with mild cognitive impairment or dementia.
 This testing should be used when the cause of cognitive impairment (eg, mild cognitive impairment or dementia) is uncertain after a comprehensive evaluation and when Alzheimer disease is a diagnostic consideration.
 Determining amyloid status via PET is expected to increase the certainty of diagnosis and management.
+[18F] flortaucipir-PET, using a tau radioactive tracer, can be used to estimate the density and distribution of aggregated tau neurofibrillary tangles in adults who have cognitive impairment and are being evaluated for Alzheimer disease (1 Diagnosis reference Dementia is chronic, global, usually irreversible deterioration of cognition.
+Diagnosis is clinical; laboratory and imaging tests are usually used to identify treatable causes.
+Treatment is... read more ).

-Recommendations about treatment of dementia are available from the American Academy of Neurology.
+Recommendations about treatment of dementia are available from the National Institute for Health and Care Excellence.
 Measures to ensure patient safety and to provide an appropriate environment are essential to treatment, as is caregiver assistance.
 Several drugs are available.

 How well patients function in various settings (ie, kitchen, automobile) should be evaluated using simulations.
 If patients have deficits and remain in the same environment, protective measures (eg, hiding knives, unplugging the stove, removing the car, confiscating car keys) may be required.
 Some states require physicians to notify the Department of Motor Vehicles of patients with dementia because at some point, such patients can no longer drive safely.